liuyigh/lovelovebean/readMe.md

     - Keywords: individual word matching
     - numbers: Predefined specific range (and use numbers to represent instead of user customizing)
     - Wishlist
-    - Blacklist and Whitelist (higher priority)
+    - Blacklist and Whitelist (higher priority; consider after user base reach 100)
 * _Fail proof for all steps: notify me when error._ 10/20/2014
 * _Cron watchdog_ watchdog with tmux 10.28.2014
 * _Automatic database backup_ 10.15.2014